sigmagallery/.github/profile/README.md

 It is recommended to validate your edited .yml file using a YAML validator such as [codebeautify's yaml validator](https://codebeautify.org/yaml-validator) if you have made big changes.
 This will ensure that your configuration is valid and will work correctly.

 ## Banner
-The banner will be displayed at the top of the website.
+The banner will be displayed at the top of the page.
 You can enter a title, description, an image, mint addresses, and links using small buttons with icons.
 It is recommended to use a square image for the banner.
 For example this could be one of your favorite NFTs.

 ```yaml